 Choosing the right financial certification can be tough if you don’t know what you’re getting into.
-Many certifications claim to improve your career prospects, but cost exorbitant amounts of time and money to earn.
-That’s why you need to understand which financial certifications will give you a good return on your investment.
+Many financial certifications claim to improve your career prospects, but they cost exorbitant amounts of time and money to earn.
+That’s why you need to understand the best certifications for your finance that will give you a good return on your investment.

 I’ve gone ahead and calculated the costs and benefits of the 6 most popular financial certifications.
 This includes potential salaries, job outlook, and more.
 That way you can make well informed decisions about your future in employment.

 Check out the comparisons of the top financial certifications below!

 1. Certified Public Accountant (CPA)

 The CPA designation is easily the most popular and universally recognized financial certification in the business.
 Work is always available for CPAs in a wide range of fields.
 In fact, CPAs with enough experience can work their way up to an executive leadership position such as CFO.